Reuters: Following are some details of the sanctions imposed on Iran by the United States, European Union and United Nations:

 — The second included new arms and financial sanctions.
 It extended an asset freeze to 28 more groups, companies and individuals engaged in or supporting sensitive nuclear work or development of ballistic missiles, including the state-run Bank Sepah and firms controlled by the Revolutionary Guards.

 — The resolution invoked Chapter 7, Article 41 of the U.N.
 Charter, making most of its provisions mandatory but excluding military action.
 Iran again ignored an order to halt enrichment.

 — The third measure increased travel and financial curbs on individuals and companies and made some of them mandatory.
-It expanded a partial ban on trade in items with both civilian and military uses to cover sales of all such technology to Iran, and added 13 individuals and 12 companies to the list of those suspected of aiding Iran’s nuclear and missile programs.
-In September 2008, the Security Council unanimously adopted a resolution again ordering Iran to halt enrichment, but has not imposed more sanctions due to opposition from Russia and China.
+It expanded a partial ban on trade in items with both civilian and military uses to cover sales of all such technology to Iran, and added 13 individuals and 12 companies to the list of those suspected of aiding Iran's nuclear and missile programmes.
+In September 2008, the Security Council unanimously adopted a resolution again ordering Iran to halt enrichment, but imposed no more sanctions due to opposition from Russia and China.

 * EU SANCTIONS:

-— The EU has imposed visa bans on senior officials such as Revolutionary Guards head Mohammad Ali Jafari, former Defense Minister Mostafa Mohammad Najjar and former atomic energy chief Gholamreza Aghazadeh, and on top nuclear and ballistic experts.
+— The EU has imposed visa bans on senior officials such as Revolutionary Guards head Mohammad Ali Jafari, former Defence Minister Mostafa Mohammad Najjar and former atomic energy chief Gholamreza Aghazadeh, and on top nuclear and ballistic experts.

 — Britain said on June 18 that Iranian assets frozen in Britain under EU and U.N. sanctions totalled 976 million pounds ($1.59 billion).